Keyboard Navigation

 WCAG 2.1 includes several success criteria specifically addressing keyboard accessibility:

-• 2.1.1 Keyboard (Level A): All functionality must be operable through a keyboard interface
+2.1.1 Keyboard (Level A) requires all functionality to be operable through a keyboard interface.

-• 2.1.2 No Keyboard Trap (Level A): Keyboard focus can be moved away from any component
+2.1.2 No Keyboard Trap (Level A) means keyboard focus can be moved away from any component.

-• 2.1.4 Character Key Shortcuts (Level A): If shortcuts use only letter, punctuation, number, or symbol characters, they can be turned off, remapped, or are active only on focus
+2.1.4 Character Key Shortcuts (Level A) requires that if shortcuts use only letter, punctuation, number, or symbol characters, they can be turned off, remapped, or are active only on focus.

-• 2.4.3 Focus Order (Level A): Navigation sequence preserves meaning and operability
+2.4.3 Focus Order (Level A) requires navigation sequence to preserve meaning and operability.

-• 2.4.7 Focus Visible (Level AA): Any keyboard operable user interface has a visible focus indicator
+2.4.7 Focus Visible (Level AA) means any keyboard operable user interface has a visible focus indicator.

 WAI-ARIA and Keyboard Navigation